The most ordinary formation of the most unusual double black hole merger: Conclusions

 The binary evolution leading to the formation of GW190521-like mergers may or may not involve tidal spin-up of WR stars that are the immediate progenitors of massive BHs.
 In both cases the low predicted effective spin parameter of our proposed BH-BH merger example ($\chi_{\rm eff}=[0.09:0.29]$) is consistent with LIGO/Virgo observations ($\chi_{\rm eff}=[-0.28:0.35]$).
 In either case, the measurement of GW190521 effective spin is consistent with efficient angular momentum transport in massive stars by a magnetic dynamo.

 Our model predicts that effective precession spin parameter (measuring misalignment of BH spins from binary angular momentum) for GW190521-like systems is negligible $\chi_{\rm p}=0$.
 This is inconsistent with the LIGO/Virgo estimate: $\chi_{\rm p}=[0.31:0.93]$.
 However, this empirical estimate was exposed as highly uncertain and a non-precessing interpretation of GW190521 cannot be excluded~\citep{gw190521a}.
-If precession is confirmed in such mergers it either indicates that they do not form through a classical isolated binary evolution channel or that the second BH formation is asymmetric and leads to non-negligible BH natal kick (leading to system misalignment).
+If precession is confirmed in such mergers it either indicates that they do not form through a classical isolated binary evolution channel or that the second BH formation is asymmetric and leads to non-negligible BH natal kick (misalignment).

-Finally, we emphasize that these new results are only valid if the carbon fusion reaction rate is highly uncertain and is allowed to be $\sim 2.5$ standard deviations below the standard {\tt STARLIB} rate, which is unlikely but not impossible~\citep{Farmer2020}.
+Finally, we emphasize that these new results are only valid if the carbon fusion reaction rate is highly uncertain and is allowed to be $\sim 2$ standard deviations below the standard {\tt STARLIB} rate, which is unlikely but not impossible~\citep{Farmer2020} and if during core-helium burning phase there is an episode of a dredge-up~\citep{Costa2020}.

 \acknowledgements KB acknowledges support from the Polish National Science Center grant Maestro (2018/30/A/ST9/00050).
 Acknowledgment of support/advice goes to A.Olejak, P.Drozda, V.Babihav, L.Oskinova, J.-P.Lasota, R.Farmer, T.Bulik, I.Mandel, S.Woosley, M.Giersz, R.O'Shaughnessy, M.Chruslinska, J.Klencki.